knokknok

 FAQ: K-Beauty Private Label

-Q: What's the minimum order for Korean private label?
-A: ODM typically requires 1,000-3,000 units per SKU.
-OEM may require 3,000-10,000+ units.
+What is the minimum order quantity (MOQ) for Korean private label?
+ODM typically requires 1,000–3,000 units per SKU.
+OEM may require 3,000–10,000+ units.
+MOQs are negotiable for buyers placing multi-SKU orders or committing to repeat production cycles.

 Explore More Guides